jtarte/mesh-apic-demo/doc/demo_deploy_apps.md

-# How to deploy the demo
+# How to deploy the demo apps

 The page descirbes the different steps to follow on an OCP cluster to deploy the demo, service mesh part.